apoorv173/react-photo-album/README.md

 #### `docker run -d -p 3000:3000 photo-album1`

 Then, Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-##What we are looking for
+## What we are looking for

-###browser back button functionality  Back button mainly needs to be handled when
+### Browser back button functionality  Back button mainly needs to be handled when <br>
-a.)we change the page of the album or the photo b.) when the size of the album or photos is changed, then the page count should also reset.
+a.)we change the page of the album or the photo<br>
+b.) when the size of the album or photos is changed, then the page count should also reset.<br>

-Back button is handled for all the scenarios, except when the user clicks on the photo to open the
+Back button is handled for all the scenarios, except when the user clicks on the photo to open the <br>

-###readable and tested code  Unit tests are included for most of the code and is divided into different files and folders, like components, assets, reducers, scss to increase readability.
+### Eeadable and tested code  Unit tests are included for most of the code and is divided into different files and folders, like components, assets, reducers, scss to increase readability.

-###coding not just the "happy path" but also handling missing data, network issues, ...  handled the network error scenario and when no data exists(refer to the screenshot)
+### coding not just the "happy path" but also handling missing data, network issues, ...  handled the network error scenario and when no data exists(refer to the screenshot)

-###a performant solution (amount of requests & bytes, compression, render-blocking Js,  lazy load...)
+### a performant solution (amount of requests & bytes, compression, render-blocking Js,  lazy load...)
 Suspense and lazy methods provided by react@16.2 are used to lazy load the album list and photo list component.

-###mobile first approach
+### mobile first approach

-###clean and responsive layout
+### clean and responsive layout

-###usage of a VCS and an informative commit history  Shared the path of the GIT repo.
+### usage of a VCS and an informative commit history  Shared the path of the GIT repo.

-###to run the project via docker  Docker file included, with instructions to run the docker image.
+### to run the project via docker  Docker file included, with instructions to run the docker image.

-###documentation
+### documentation
 Documentation is all included in the readme files with screenshot of the app.